dsmolero/docker-compose-lamp/README.md

 _**DCL_MYSQL_LOG_DIR**_

-This will be used to store Apache logs.
+This will be used to store MySql logs.
 The default value for this is `./logs/mysql`.

 _**DCL_MYSQL_ROOT_PASSWORD**_

-This will be the password for user root of the MySQL database server.
-The default value is 'tiger'.
+This will be the password for user `root` of the MySQL database server.
+The default value is `tiger`.

 ## Launching the Web Server

-Run the docker containers.
+Run the docker containers:

+    $ cd /var/www/mylaravelproject/
-    $ docker-compose up -d
+    $ docker-compose -f docker-compose-lamp/docker-compose.yml up -d

 > We are not ready to visit the website yet.
 We still have to prepare the database.